-Bile is produced by the liver and channeled by the biliary ductal system into the intestinal tract for the emulsification and absorption of fats.
+Bile is produced by the liver and is channeled by the biliary ductal system into the intestinal tract for the emulsification and absorption of fats.
 Biliary disease is caused by abnormalities in bile composition, biliary anatomy, or function.
-The liver determines the chemical composition of bile, and this may be modified later by the gallbladder and biliary epithelium.
+The liver determines the chemical composition of bile, and this may be modified later by the gallbladder and the biliary epithelium.
 Cholesterol, ordinarily insoluble in water, comes into solution by forming vesicles with phospholipids (principally lecithin) or mixed micelles with bile salts and phospholipids.

 When the ratio of cholesterol, phospholipids, and bile salts is outside an optimum range, cholesterol monohydrate crystals may come out of solution from multilamellar vesicles.
 Cholesterol supersaturation of bile appears to be a prerequisite for gallstone formation, which involves a variety of factors that affect the activity of low-density lipoprotein (LDL) uptake, hepatic 3-methylglutaryl coenzyme A reductase (HMG CoA), acyl cholesterol-lecithin acyltransferase, and 7-alpha hydroxylase.

 By itself, cholesterol supersaturation is inadequate for explaining gallstone pathogenesis.
 Nucleation, the initial step in gallstone formation, is the transition of cholesterol from a soluble state into a solid crystalline form.
-Within gallbladder bile, biologic molecules influence the process in a positive or negative fashion.
+Within the gallbladder bile, biologic molecules influence the process in a positive or negative fashion.

-For example, mucus may function to promote nucleation, while bile-specific glycoproteins may function to inhibit nucleation.
+For example, mucus may function to promote nucleation, whereas bile-specific glycoproteins may function to inhibit nucleation.
 Mucin hypersecretion by the gallbladder mucosa creates a viscoelastic gel that fosters nucleation.
 Arachidonyl lecithin, which is absorbed from the alimentary tract and secreted into the bile, stimulates prostanoid synthesis by gallbladder mucosa and promotes mucus hypersecretion, while inhibitors of prostaglandin inhibit mucus secretion.

 Finally, gallbladder hypomotility and bile stasis appear to promote gallstone formation and growth, which may be important in diabetes, pregnancy, oral contraceptive use in women, and prolonged fasting in critically ill patients on total parenteral nutrition.